2025-2026 School Year

 Life Science

 This course will focus on a multi-disciplined approach to Biology and Anatomy learning.
 This is a flipped learning approach wherein class time will focus on project learning and conducting experiments.
 We will learn the scientific process, how to write lab reports, and explore the six kingdoms of life.
+This is a fun interactive class with at home videos and questions.
+Students should expect 1 hour of outside of class homework.

 Taught by Kiesha Shoemaker